mmbman/Katagiri/1988-12-24-Devotion-Walking-Alone-with-Open-Heart.md

 So that dharma is what is called “something true you can depend on,” which means you can be right in it, beyond whether you are conscious of it or not.
 That dharma is very pure and simple.
 [It is] very tolerant, soft, and flexible – but very sharp, *very* sharp, because if you poke your head into it, it’s already dualistic.

 For instance, I always say that when you see something wonderful, you say, “Wow!”
 I think the very beginning of the *wow* is very pure.
 And then after *wow*, you poke your head into it, and research it: “What’s that?”
 And then that is dualistic.
 At the beginning of saying wow, it is already dualistic, but it is quite pure; it’s very close to the purity.
 That’s why you cannot explain what it is.
 Before you explain it, you have a simple expression that is “wow”; that’s it.
 Or, sometimes, “Mmm”; that’s it.
 Or sometimes, “Ah.”
 From *ah* or *mm* or *wow*, which are very simple, you can express a huge world.
 That is the huge mansion of the dualistic world, consisting of philosophy, psychology, physics, biology – and brains, and the million, million cells, and many things.
 Then you can build up *huge* mansions.
 But there are not many people who live in them!
-They are always looking at the mansions, saying “Wonderful, wonderful!”; that’s it.
+They are always looking at the mansions, saying “wonderful, wonderful!”; that’s it.
 They never come back to the first stage of the *wow*, the first stage of dualism.

 Dualism is not bad.
 Dualism doesn’t have any problem, but an important point is how you can deal with dualism.
 You have to deal with dualism by returning to the first stage of dualism, the first germination of dualism.
 That is simple, very simple.
 That simplicity is very close to the truth, [or the] universe, eternity.
 That simplicity occurs where?
 The moment.
 Just the moment.
 Very simple.